 Measure Reason EPRA Net Tangible Assets per share (NTA) Considered by the Committee to be an important driver of value creation for Capco.
-Underlying Earnings per share Rewards value growth in net rental income as well as the management of administration, financing and other costs.
+(New EPRA measure which results in the same NAV and NAV per share as the previous EPRA NAV measure).
+Underlying Earnings Per Share Rewards value growth in net rental income as well as the management of administration, financing and other costs.
 Relative Total Property Return Rewards the additional portfolio value created by management over and above any changes in value from tracking the property market as a whole, as measured by the MSCI Total Return All Property Index, an external benchmark widely used in the property industry.